Steps to Become an RCTC Student

 • Students can verify test scores (ACT, SAT, MCA, or ALEKS) pulled out of their portal (unofficial test scores) with a College Transitions Advisor or high school Counselor and send to RCTC.
 Official ACT or SAT copies are also accepted when a student requests them from ACT or College Board.
 ACT, SAT, and MCA test scores are valid for 5 years.
 ALEKS test scores are valid for 2 years.

-• Send a high school transcript to RCTC for placement.
+• Send a high school transcript with your unweighted GPA to RCTC for placement.
 High school GPA is valid for 10 years.

-Students who have completed college-level English and/or Reading will need to submit official college transcripts prior to placement.
+Students who have attended any college or university (even if they withdrew), completed college-level English, or would like other courses to be evaluated for credit will need to submit official college transcripts prior to placement.

 5. Register for Classes

-Financial Aid is available to those students who qualify based on tax information from the previous year.
-As soon as you get your taxes done for the previous year, you should be applying for financial aid.
+Federal and State Financial Aid is available to students who qualify based on past tax information provided on the Free Application for Federal Student Aid (FAFSA).
 You can apply online at www.studentaid.gov or visit the RCTC Financial Aid website at www.rctc.edu/financialaid.

 Stop by Technology Support to activate your student email account.
 All official college communication is sent to your RCTC student email.

-Stop by the RCTC Campus Safety with a copy of your class schedule and a government-issued ID to get your student ID card.
+Stop by the Welcome and One Stop Center between 10am and 2pm Monday through Friday with a copy of your class schedule and a government-issued ID to get your student ID card.

 Tuition Deadlines